ADR003: AWS credentials

 We’ll still need to use AWS keys for operations that run outside of EC2.
 Care must be taken when storing and handling these credentials.
 These operations include:

-• Creation of Bootstrap Concourse instance
+- Creation of Bootstrap Concourse instance

-• Running of aws-account-wide-terraform
+- Running of

 Using IAM profiles has the drawback that any process running on the VM can get the same credentials.
 This model does not play well when it is required to assign the credentials to specific processes running in different containers (for example concourse, CF apps), as all the containers will have access to the AWS IAM profile.